Aangemeld als:

 One stockout across 12-20 crank subcomponents immobilises the entire assembly, impedes cash conversion cycles, and angers newly won retail and distributor partners at the worst possible moment for brand trust.

-I've forecast through 200% CAGR with just 3% variance, and managed short-term 600%+ demand spurts across 400+ product codes to keep growth moving without starving the line or burying capital in dead stock
+Result: I've forecast through 200% CAGR with just 3% variance, and managed short-term 600%+ demand spurts across 400+ product codes to keep growth moving without starving the pipeline or burying capital in dead stock.

-Post M&A, Dutch and Polish teams sat at different points on the Hofstede spectrum; differences in power distance, fem/masculinity and explicit vs implicit communication styles meant simple messages were being systematically misread in both directions.
-Neither side recognised the pattern; they just experienced the compounding friction.
+Post M&A, Dutch and Polish teams sat at different points on the Hofstede spectrum; differences in power distance and explicit vs implicit communication styles meant simple messages were being systematically misread in both directions.
+Neither side recognised the pattern; they just experienced compounding friction.

 I've scouted, contracted, and managed 3PL partners across multiple continents, reducing picking error rates, renegotiating shipping agreements, coordinating ERP integration, and designing zero-error stocktake methods.